 Yummy!
 This appetizer recipe for savory French Onion-Gruyere Mini Boules is a take-off from the classic French onion soup.
-Caramelized onions, fresh thyme and creamy gruyere cheese are stuffed into hollowed out bread balls.
+You will enjoy the taste of French Onion Soup with these caramelized onions, fresh thyme and creamy gruyere cheese.
 Each bite-size bomb will fill your mouth with savory, creamy goodness.

 These little guys do take some time to put together, but don’t let that put you off because it can all be done in one grand project or in stages as a make-ahead.
 The bread boules can be baked, hollowed out and frozen until ready to fill.
 The onions can also be made way in advance as they will keep refrigerated for days.
 And… the cheese sauce is a breeze to put together.

 If you are feeling adventurous you can make the mini bread boules from scratch.
 Click here for a recipe using our Einkorn Milk and Honey bread recipe.
 Or, you can take the more convenient route like we did for our appetizers.
 We used the pre-made yeast dinner roll dough that you can find in your grocery store freezer.
 Sometimes we really need to take some short cuts and these appetizers qualify.

 How we made the French Onion-Gruyere Mini Boules:

 After the bread dough was thawed each ball was divided in half, shaped into a round ball, placed into a mini-muffin parchment paper and allowed to rise before baking to a golden brown.
 When the baked bread balls had cooled completely their tops were sliced off, the inside hollowed out leaving nice little shells.